zuri-training/Tcgen-team80/README.md

 9. Then push your branch:<br/>
     `git push origin branchName` - This creates the branch remotely and pushes to that branch on the Github
 10. Go to Github and create a new pull request to the main branch.
 It will then be reviewed and merged into the master.

+## Deployment Instructions
+1. Clone the project repository to the server using `git clone https://github.com/zuri-training/Tcgen-team80.git main`
+2. Create and activate a new virtual environment inside the project folder on the server using `python3 -m venv <name_of_virtualenv>`
+3. Install all project dependencies using `pip3 install -r requirements.txt`

 ## How To Navigate Repository
 1. `Tcgen-team80` is the django project folder.